 That is, $(D^n,\cZ^n)$ satisfies \eqref{EQ11}, for all $n> \widetilde C$.
 Specifically, $(D^n,\cZ^n) = (D^m,\cZ^m)$ for all $n,m>\widetilde C$, and $(D,\cZ) := (D^n,\cZ^n)$, for $n>\widetilde C$, is a solution to \eqref{EQ11} in $S_\infty\times \cM_2$. \end{proof}

-\begin{remark} In Step 1 of the proof above, one cannot control $e^{-({\psi}/{\theta})d}$ in \eqref{H} by the truncation $e^{-({\psi}/{\theta})d}\wedge n$, as opposed to \cite{Xing}.
-For \cite[Theorem 3.3]{Confortola08} to be applied, the generator needs to be {\it strictly} monotone in $d$; see \cite[Assumption A.1 (ii)]{Confortola08}.
-Since $d\mapsto e^{-({\psi}/{\theta})d}\wedge n$ is only monotone, but not strictly, the more complicated truncation $J(d)$ comes into play, to ensure both linear growth and strict monotonicity.
+\begin{remark} In Step 1 of the proof above, we cannot control $e^{-({\psi}/{\theta})d}$ in \eqref{H} by the truncation $e^{-({\psi}/{\theta})d}\wedge n$ used in \cite{Xing}.
+Indeed, to apply \cite[Theorem 3.3]{Confortola08}, the generator needs to be {\it strictly} monotone in $d$; see \cite[Assumption A.1 (ii)]{Confortola08}.
+Since $d\mapsto e^{-({\psi}/{\theta})d}\wedge n$ is monotone, but not strictly, the new truncation $J(d)$ in \eqref{J} comes into play, ensuring not only linear growth but strict monotonicity.
 This challenge is not present in \cite{Xing}: on a fixed horizon $T>0$ (or, $\tau\le T$ a.s.), one can apply the stronger existence result \cite[Theorem 2.3]{Kobylanski00}, which only requires the generator to be monotone, but not strictly, in $d$. \end{remark}

-\begin{remark} For quadratic BSDEs on a random horizon $\tau$, \cite[Theorem 3.3]{Confortola08} gives both the existence and uniqueness of solutions, while \cite[Theorem 2.3]{Kobylanski00} gives only the existence, along with comparison results for the maximal and minimal solutions.
-Note that when $\tau$ is unbounded, to apply \cite[Theorem 2.3]{Kobylanski00}, we need the generator to be asymptotically linear in $d$; see \cite[(H1)]{Kobylanski00}.
+\begin{remark} For quadratic BSDEs on a random horizon $\tau$, \cite[Theorem 3.3]{Confortola08} gives the existence and uniqueness of solutions, while \cite[Theorem 2.3]{Kobylanski00} gives only the existence, along with comparison results for the maximal and minimal solutions.
+Note that when $\tau$ is unbounded, \cite[Theorem 2.3]{Kobylanski00} requires the generator to be asymptotically linear in $d$; see \cite[(H1)]{Kobylanski00}.

-Hence, in Step 2 of the proof above, we need to use \cite[Theorem 3.3]{Confortola08} first, to get a unique solution.
-Since a unique solution is trivially the maximal one, the comparison result in \cite[Theorem 2.3]{Kobylanski00} can then be invoked.
-This shows that constructing $\overline H$ is crucial: its linear dependence on $d$, much simpler than that of $H^n$, is the key to accessing a comparison result from \cite[Theorem 2.3]{Kobylanski00}. \end{remark}
+Consequently, in Step 2 of the proof above, we need to use \cite[Theorem 3.3]{Confortola08} first to get a unique solution.
+As a unique solution is trivially the maximal one, the comparison result in \cite[Theorem 2.3]{Kobylanski00} can then be invoked.
+This shows the importance of $\overline H$: its linear dependence on $d$, much simpler than that of $H^n$, allows us to access the comparison result in \cite[Theorem 2.3]{Kobylanski00}. \end{remark}